sysgears/grain/docs/latest.md

 ---
 ```

-This usually comes in handy when you need to pass variables to stylesheet or javascript files.
+This usually comes in handy when you need to pass variables to stylesheet or JavaScript files.

 ## Layouts

 ### Concept

 Rendered page content usually wrapped up by layout, where most of the presentation logic is held.

 Here is an example of a layout: